50054-cdpa/notes/fp_scala.md

 println(sum)
 ```

-### Algebraic Datatype
+### The Algebraic Datatype

 Like many other languages, Scala supports user defined data type.
-From an earlier section, we have discussed how to use class and trait in Scala to define data type making using of the OOP concepts that we have learned.
+From an earlier section, we have discussed how to use classes and traits in Scala to define data types, making using of the OOP concepts that we have learned.

-This style of defining data type using abstraction and encapsulation is also known as the abstract datatype.
+This style of defining data types using abstraction and encapsulation is also known as the abstract datatype.

-In this section, we consider an alternative, Algebraic Datatype.
+In this section, we consider an alternative, the Algebraic Datatype.

 Consider the following EBNF of a math expression.

 $$
 \begin{array}{rccl}
 {\tt (Math Exp)} & e & ::= & e + e \mid e - e \mid  e * e \mid e / e \mid c \\
 {\tt (Constant)} & c & ::= & ... \mid -1 \mid 0 \mid 1 \mid ...
 \end{array}
 $$

 And we would like to implement a function `eval()` which evaluates a ${\tt (Math Exp)}$ to a value.

-If we were to implement the above with OOP, we would probably using inheritance to extend subclasses of ${\tt (Math Exp)}$, and either using if-else with `instanceof` to check for a specific subclass instance.
+If we were to implement the above with OOP, we would probably use inheritance to extend subclasses of ${\tt (Math Exp)}$, and use if-else statements with `instanceof` to check for a specific subclass instance.
 Alternative, we can also rely on visitor pattern or delegation.

-It turns out that using Abstract Datatype to model the above result in some engineering overhead.
-Firstly encapsulation and abstract tend to hide the underlying structure of the given object (in this case, the ${\tt Math Exp})$ terms).
-Secondly, using inheritance to model the sum of data types is not perfect.
-(Note: the "sum" here refers to having a fixed set of alternatives of a datatype, not the summation for numerical values.)
-For instance, there is no way to stop users of the library code from extending new instances of ${\tt (MathExp)}$.
+It turns out that using Abstract Datatypes to model the above result in some engineering overhead.

+* Firstly, encapsulation and abstract tend to hide the underlying structure of the given object (in this case, the ${\tt Math Exp})$ terms)
+* Secondly, using inheritance to model the sum of data types is not perfect (Note: the "sum" here refers to having a fixed set of alternatives of a datatype, not the summation for numerical values)
+  * For instance, there is no way to stop users of the library code from extending new instances of ${\tt (MathExp)}$

-Algebraic datatype is an answer to these issues.
-In essence Algebraic datatype is data structure that consists of product and sum.
+The algebraic datatype is an answer to these issues.
+In essence, it is a type of data structure that consists of products and sums.

-In Scala 3, it is recommended to use `enum` for Algebraic datatype.
+In Scala 3, it is recommended to use `enum` for Algebraic datatypes.

 ```scala
 enum MathExp: